Quick practical advice

 Fetal cell transplantation was developed primarily by brilliant clinicians responding to a challenge by patients advised by their physicians that the standard medicine had nothing to offer as a treatment of their illness(es).

-Many problems associated with the use of human embryonic and fetal cells in medicine have been easily resolved by using cell transplantation of animal fetal origin to help patients suffering from deadly incurable, or untreatable, diseases.
-Therapeutic use of fetal cell transplantation of animal fetal origin in ~ 1 million patients over 90+ years has accumulated sufficient data to assure public that this treatment is not dangerous to an individual or to mankind.
+Many problems associated with the use of human embryonic and fetal cells in medicine have been easily resolved by using fetal cell transplantation of animal fetal origin to help patients suffering from deadly incurable, or untreatable, diseases.
+Therapeutic use of cell transplantation of animal fetal origin in ~ 1 million patients over 80+ years has accumulated sufficient data to assure public that this treatment is not dangerous to an individual or to mankind

 The above number of 1 million patients represents over 99% of all patients that have received ‘real’ fetal cell transplants to-date.